ClaraFallDevMonster/ClaraFallDevMonster/README.md

-- 👋 Hi, I’m Clara
+- 👋 Hi, I’m Clara, a Junior Fullstack Dev.
-- 👀 I’m interested in HTML, CSS, JS, PHP, JQUERY, SQL, NodeJS, Typescript, Flutter, VueJS, GB Studio, Blender
+- 👀 Skills: HTML, CSS, JavaScript, PHP, JQUERY, Bootstrap, SQL and more.
-- 🌱 I’m currently learning fullstack dev
+- 🌱 I’m currently learning Node.js, Express.js and React.js.

 <!---
 ClaraFallDevMonster/ClaraFallDevMonster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.